NTU-CSIE-DSA/hw1-XorList/package/prob.md

 #endif
 ```

-`Node` is a structure that stores the information of a node in XOR linked list. `head` and `tail` are the variables represent the head and the tail of the XOR linked list. `node_count` and `removed_count` are the variables students can utilize in the following implementation.
+`Node` is a structure that stores the information of a node in XOR linked list. `head` and `tail` are the variables represent the head and the tail of the XOR linked list. `node_count` represents the upcoming count of nodes in the XOR linked list if the next node is inserted.

 We provide 2 well-implemented functions for students to utilize.